 Home Education is a taboo subject.
 Frowned upon, misunderstood.
 People envision home educated children to be feral, with no social skills outside their own home and no understanding of the world.
 But in all honesty that’s a load of rubbish.

 Home education isn’t for everyone and that’s ok, but it’s definitely for us.
-We are only a few months into it and the only regret I have is not doing it sooner!
+We are only a year into it and the only regret I have is not doing it sooner!

 The UK education system is a one-size-fits-all suffocating institution with more and more pressure added onto teachers daily.
 Teachers who once loved their roles are now leaving the education platform defeated and stressed.
 Paperwork and grades are deemed more important than mental health and a love for learning is no longer the goal.
 Where will it end?